saeedseyfi/padel/README.md

-# Zero to Hero Padel Course
+# Zero to Hero in Padel: A Curated YouTube Learning Path from Beginner to Advanced

-Welcome to the comprehensive padel course designed to take you from a complete beginner to an advanced player.
-This course is structured in four progressive levels, each building upon the previous one to develop your skills systematically.
+Welcome to this curated collection of the best YouTube videos to systematically learn padel from beginner to advanced levels.
+This learning path features content from top padel instructors and channels to help you develop your skills progressively.

 ## Foundations